"Choppy Japanese": dramatic journalistic prose

 'In Chinese power struggles a mudslinging contest is played out internally in which life and death are at stake.
 That is because it lacks the democratic, fair means known as elections adopted by the overwhelming majority of countries'

-Nakazawa doesn't beat around the bush.
-His first sentence makes an arresting general statement about the nature of Chinese power struggles.
-Grammatically, the use of ...では de wa makes 'in Chinese power struggles' into the topic of the sentence.
-The verb, 演じられる enjirareru 'be played out', is in the present tense and states a generalisation.
+Grammatically, the use of ...では de wa makes 'in Chinese power struggles' into the topic of the first sentence.
+The verb, 演じられる enjirareru 'be played out' (in the present tense) states a generalisation.
 It is in the passive voice.